matuteiglesias/journal/content/Dev/2024-03-05_Flask_App_OAuth_Configuration_and_Troubleshooting.md

 ### Session Goal
-The session aimed to review and troubleshoot the OAuth configuration for a [[Flask]] application using Firebase and [[Google Cloud]].
+The session aimed to review and troubleshoot the OAuth configuration for a [[Flask]] application using Firebase and Google Cloud.

 ### Key Activities
 - Reviewed the configuration for a [[Flask]] app using Firebase and Google OAuth, identifying potential issues and verification steps.
-- Troubleshot 'Error 401: invalid_client' by verifying OAuth 2.0 client ID configuration using [[Google Cloud]] SDK and Firebase CLI.
+- Troubleshot 'Error 401: invalid_client' by verifying OAuth 2.0 client ID configuration using Google Cloud SDK and Firebase CLI.
-- Configured the OAuth consent screen in [[Google Cloud]] Console to ensure proper user authentication.
+- Configured the OAuth consent screen in Google Cloud Console to ensure proper user authentication.
 - Addressed OAuth 2.0 client ID issues with Firebase integration, including service account permissions and redirect URIs.
 - Explained the `firebase init` command's role in setting up Firebase services for a [[Flask]] app with Firebase Admin SDK.
 - Reviewed considerations for configuring the OAuth consent screen for Firebase integration with Google as a sign-in provider.